 Their is a TSB (technical service bulletin) that talks about premature wear of Ford rear brakes.
 The TSB was issued specifically for 1992 through 1997 model year F250 and F350 pickup trucks and Econoline vans.
 It discusses the inspection of the rear emergency brake cables.

 Note that model specific replacement parts are available at the end of this article.
-I know about this issue because we have plenty of Ford trucks in our fleet both heavy duty and light.
+I know about this issue, because we have plenty of Ford trucks in our fleet both light and heavy duty.
 I've seen this damaged or seized cable problem on some of the newer models and the light duty F150 that doesn't fall into the parameters of the bulletin.

 Basically the technical service bulletin talks about inspecting the emergency brake cables making sure they are not chafing or rubbing on a frame rail.

 Over time this could cause the emergency brake cable to either Bind or seize up completely.
 What happens is the sheathing wears and allows water and moisture in side.
 If the cable does start to bind you will not get a complete or full release of the rear brake shoes.
 This will cause not only premature wear of the rear brakes, but can also lower your fuel economy and cause a drifting or pulling condition while driving and braking.

 The telltale sign that there is a problem with your emergency brake cable, is the shoes need replacement sooner than expected.
 A set of ford rear brakes will normally last for an average of about 50,000 miles.
 If you replace them every 25,000 miles there could be a problem.